 The ratio of the positrons contained within the 90 degree beampipe to the 511 keV photons detected in coincidence mode when the dipoles were set to bend 3 MeV positrons is predicted to be 1655:1 by the simulation.
 The ratio of the positrons on T2 to the 511 keV photons is 620:1 under the same conditions as above.
-The 3 MeV positron rate measured in experiment was $0.25 \pm 0.2$ Hz when the HRRL was operated at a 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) RF macro pulse length.
+The 3 MeV positron rate measured in the experiment was $0.25 \pm 0.2$ Hz when the HRRL was operated at a 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) RF macro pulse length.
 Based on this simulation, a measured $0.25 \pm 0.02$ Hz coincidence rate by the NaI detectors would correspond to a $155 \pm 12$ Hz positron rate incident on T2.

-In simulation, the number of positron collected was insensitive to the quadrupole triplet collection field setting (see section 4.5).
+In the simulation, the number of positrons collected was insensitive to the quadrupole triplet collection field setting (see section 4.5).
 The ratio of solid angles subtended by the quadrupole (Q4) and dipole (D1) entrance windows approximated the ratios of positron transported.
-Dipoles defocus in one plane and defocus in the other.
-Thus, one can only collect positrons in one plane while loses in the other.
+Quadrupoles focus in one plane and defocus in the other.
+Thus, one can only collect positrons in one plane while loses occur in the other.
 Solenoids, on other hand, focus in both planes.
 A solenoid may be a better option to improve the collection efficiency.
-Positioning the target T1 at the entrance the solenoid may be the optimal choice for capturing positrons.
+Positioning the target T1 at the entrance of the solenoid may be the optimal choice for capturing positrons.

 Figure 5.1: Ratio of positrons detected to electrons measured in the experiment (hollow diamond) and simulation (full circle) in coincidence mode.
 The black solid error bars are statistical and dashed ones are systematic.
-The experimental systematic errors (red dashed lines) are discussed in section 3.4 of Chapter 3 and the systematic errors in simulation (red dashed lines) estimation is described section 4.6 of Chapter 4.
+The systematic errors of experimental measurement are discussed in section 3.4 of Chapter 3 (red dashed lines).
+The systematics were also studied with simulation (red dashed lines) and described in section 4.6 of Chapter 4.